Terms and Conditions of Business

 9.2.2 Our total liability to you in respect of all other losses arising under or in connection with the agreement, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed:

-9.3 Except as set out in these Terms, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from these Terms.
+9.4 Notwithstanding clause 9.3, all Materials and Services are provided “as-is”.
+We do not warrant that the Services will be uninterrupted.
+Except as set out in these Terms, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from these Terms.

 10. DATA PROTECTION